5 Key Ideas from Primary Reading Simplified

 Thanks for reading.
 For those that prefer a visual map to a 500-word summary, just such a visual map can be found here.

 I’m just dropping this into a blog-post as I suspect that this will forever be a work progress, and I’d like it to be kept somewhere accessible in case anyone is interested.
-The map can be downloaded here: link to visual map
+It can be found here: link to reading map

 On a scale of 1-10, how good are you at comprehending what people say to you?